-Five children under 10 years old were injured, one critically, when a mother high on methamphetamine caused a head-on collision on Friday on a two-lane road north of the Twin Cities, according to charges.
+One of five young children has died of his injuries after his mother, who was high on methamphetamine, caused a head-on collision Friday on a two-lane road north of the Twin Cities, according to charges.

-Ashlee Rose Klapperick, 36, of Mora, Minn., was charged Tuesday in Chisago County District Court with six counts of criminal vehicular operation in connection with the collision on Rush Lake Trail northwest of Rush City near the intersection with Belle Isle Drive.
+Ashlee Rose Klapperick, 36, of Mora, Minn., was charged Tuesday in Chisago County District Court with six counts of criminal vehicular operation in connection with the collision with a minivan on Rush Lake Trail northwest of Rush City near the intersection with Belle Isle Drive.

-Klapperick was taken by emergency medical responders to Regions Hospital for treatment of her injuries and then booked into jail Tuesday night ahead of a court appearance Wednesday.
-Court records do not list an attorney for her.
+Klapperick was taken by emergency medical responders to Regions Hospital for treatment of her injuries and then booked into jail Tuesday night.
+She remains jailed in lieu of $150,000 bail ahead of an April 7 court hearing.
+Her attorney did not return a message from the Star Tribune for comment.

-Another of Klapperick's children in her car, a 3-year-old, survived the crash, as did three children in the other vehicle, ages 9, 4 and 3.
+Another of Klapperick's children in her car, a 3-year-old, was hurt, as were three children in the other vehicle, ages 9, 4 and 3.

 Minnesota court records show that Klapperick has been convicted twice for driving after her license was suspended or revoked, and once for not having vehicle insurance.
 She had a valid license at the time of the collision, according to the State Department of Public Safety.